rladies/meetup-presentations_montreal/README.md

 # R-Ladies Montreal

 ## Upcoming events
-:date: Thursday April 18, 2019
+:date: Thursday June 20, 2019

-**Introduction to Git and Github**
+**Introduction to R**

-Chelsea Douglas will present a short beginner workshop on git and github.
+We're so excited to host [Isabella Gollini](https://sites.google.com/site/isabellagollini/), PhD from University of Dublin

+She'll be presenting an Introduction of R aimed at beginners!
 No prior experience is necessary :)

 :alarm_clock: 6pm